ronithgan/ronithgan.github.io/education.md

 ---
 layout: page
 title: Education
-subtitle: Some of my classes and activities from college and high school
+subtitle: My classes and activities from San Jose ➡️ Ann Arbor
 ---

-From San Jose ➡️ Ann Arbor
 ##### Classes at the University of Michigan

 I'm currently beginning my sophomore year at the University of Michigan.
 Here are a list of the main **CS** classes I've taken/am taking over my past year here: